Strata Identity raises $11 million to unify identity management in a multi-cloud world

 Identity orchestration

 Strata’s software finds all of a company’s identity systems across clouds and on-premises infrastructure and then migrates all the identities and policies from legacy software to modern identity systems.
 It basically “decouples” apps from identity and offers an easy way to get older apps working with a new ID system.
-Strata’s identity orchestration smarts, which marketed as Maverics, then determine how all the identities and data connect across systems and applications, allowing companies to run their apps on any cloud or identity system and even change their minds at a later point without jumping through hoops.
+Strata’s identity orchestration smarts, marketed as Maverics, can then determine how all the identities and data connect across systems and applications, allowing companies to run their apps on any cloud or identity system and even change their minds at a later point without jumping through hoops.
 This is what Strata refers to as a distributed identity fabric, one that bridges cloud identity systems and older datacenter systems so they can be managed as a single entity.

 The only way for a company to use cloud identity management with its legacy applications is to rewrite each of them,” Strata cofounder and CEO Eric Olden told VentureBeat.
 “Meanwhile, identity management systems provided by AWS, Azure, and Google Cloud cannot talk to each other, so they must be managed as separate silos, each with their own user repository.
 Strata makes it possible to centrally control all identity and access management security policies and enforce them on any cloud or legacy identity management system without making any changes to applications.”